 Achieving this is done by reducing IA and other subsystem agent's voltages and frequencies in a gradual and coordinated manner that varies depending on the dynamics of the situation.
 IA frequencies and voltages will be directed down as low as LFM (Lowest Frequency Mode).
+In relatively rare cases, the processor may take throttle actions on the IO domain, which includes IO fabrics and device throttling, that are designed to avoid shutdown of the system.
 Further restricts are possible via Thermal Trolling point (TT1) under conditions where thermal budget cannot be re-gained fast enough with voltages and frequencies reduction alone.
 TT1 keeps the same processor voltage and clock frequencies the same yet skips clock edges to produce effectively slower clocking rates.
 This will effectively result in observed frequencies below LFM on the Windows PERF monitor.